osteel/dime/README.md

 $ dime process transactions.csv
 ```

-It will validate and process each transaction and display the corresponding tax figures or report any error.
+It will validate and process each transaction and display the corresponding tax figures or report any errors.

+> **Note**
-Note that you will need to run this command every time you update the spreadsheet.
+> You will need to run this command every time you update the spreadsheet.

 See the [Spreadsheet format](#spreadsheet-format) section to learn how to report your transactions.